jeffmacinnes/pyneal-docs/content/createMask.md

 # Creating Masks

 **Pyneal** requires that you input a mask for use during real-time analysis.
 This mask must have the same voxel dimensions and image orientation as the incoming functional data.

+Depending on your real-time analysis needs, one option could be to create a functional ROI by collecting a localizer task run and quickly analyzing it during your scanning session.

+Alternatively, you may wish to focus your analysis on predefined anatomical ROIs.
+In this case, you need to transform an anatomical mask from a standard space (like MNI) to match the functional data of your participant in the scanner.

-The `createMask.py` tool will assist you in quickly creating these masks during a real-time session.
+The `createMask.py` tool will assist you in quickly creating whole-brain or anatomical masks during a real-time session.

 **createMask** provides you with two mask creation options: